-- there is a unique archive describing the work of the UN;
+- There is a unique archive describing the work of the UN.

-How to celebrate
+How to take part

 When is World Day for Audiovisual Heritage celebrated in 2022?

 World Day for Audiovisual Heritage is observed on October 27 each year.